-- There should be local engagement with staff and staff trade unions - Management should already have conducted a risk assessment to establish how best to mitigate the reduction from 2 metres (i.e. other measures including but not limited to those set out above - ventilation, quality of masks required, etc.) and the TUI Branch (and members) must insist that this risk assessment is made available and explained in layman's terms - If the local TUI Branch cannot resolve issues locally with management, then the matter should be referred to the TUI Head Office Official with responsibility for your branch who will forward it to the POSITS Group at national level for discussion/resolution.
+- There should be local engagement with staff and staff trade unions - Management should already have conducted a risk assessment to establish how best to mitigate the reduction from 2 metres (i.e. other measures including but not limited to those set out above - ventilation, quality of masks required, etc.) and the TUI Branch (and members) must insist that this risk assessment is made available and explained in layman's terms

+If the local engagements cannot resolve issues with management, then the matter should be referred to the Director of FET, the local TUI Branch and the TUI Head Office official with responsibility for your branch who will forward it to the FET Stakeholders- at national level for discussion/resolution.

-Management have advised that 2 metre physical distancing is not possible in my classroom/lecture theatre/laboratory/work space; what should management do to protect the health and safety of staff and students?
+Management have advised that 2 metre physical distancing is not possible in my classroom/ work space; what should management do to protect the health and safety of staff and students?